-13Condition (12) provides some additional insights.
-First, the higher n, the number of appointed village heads, the more likely this equilibrium is to exist: A large number of appointed village heads exerting effort to support party D discourages deviations since a single deviation would lead to a very small increase in the probability of victory of candidate R. Second, conditional on a given level of equilibrium effort, this equilibrium is more likely to exist, the lower the partisan differences among village heads, $\overline{\alpha} - \underline{\alpha}$; the higher the marginal effect of effort on vote shares, θ ; and the higher the rents from office relative to the reservation utility, $Z - \underline{U}$.
-However, these parameters also affect the equilibrium level of effort, and the indirect effect on effort needs to be accounted to assess the overall effect.
-In particular, the equilibrium level of effort is higher, the higher the rents from office relative to the reservation utility, $Z - \underline{U}$; the higher the marginal effect of effort on vote shares, θ ; the lower the variance of the valence shock, $1/\psi$; and the lower the marginal cost of supporting the preferred party, α .
+$^{^{3}}$ Condition (12) provides some additional insights.
+First, the higher n, the number of appointed village heads, the more likely this equilibrium is to exist: A large number of appointed village heads exerting effort to support party D discourages deviations since a single deviation would lead to a very small increase in the probability of victory of candidate R. Second, conditional on a given level of equilibrium effort, this equilibrium is more likely to exist, the lower the partisan differences among village heads, $\bar{\alpha} - \alpha$; the higher the marginal effect of effort on vote shares, θ ; and the higher the rents from office relative to the reservation utility, Z-U. However, these parameters also affect the equilibrium level of effort, and the indirect effect on effort needs to be accounted for in order to assess the overall effect.
+In particular, the equilibrium level of effort is higher, the higher the rents from office relative to the reservation utility, Z-U; the higher the marginal effect of effort on vote shares, θ ; the lower the variance of the valence shock, $1/\psi$; and the lower the marginal cost of supporting the preferred party, $\underline{\alpha}$.

 14The main intuition why this effort level satisfies the above equilibrium refinements is because e^ , as defined by (10), maximizes the ex-ante expected equilibrium payoffs of type d.
 Hence, there is no combination of deviation and speech that could make type d better off.
-On the contrary, type r could reveal his type by undertaking certain deviations, but it is not profitable for him to do so because inequality (12) holds.
+On the other hand, type r could reveal his type by undertaking certain deviations, but it is not profitable for him to do so because inequality (12) holds.